Names of Kosovo: Dardania

 There is a theory within linguistics that the name Dardania used in ancient times for the area of Kosovo is derived from the Albanian word dardhë, meaning "pear".

 Due to its Slavic (Serbian) character, Kosovo Albanian leader Ibrahim Rugova supported a name change to "Dardania", in reference to the ancient kingdom and later-turned Roman province.
 It, however, did not enter into general usage.

 Medieval and contemporary

 Kosovo

-Kosovo (Косово) is the Serbian neuter possessive adjective of kos (кос), meaning "blackbird"; -ovo being an adjectival suffix – it is short for the region named the "field of the blackbird" (Kosovo polje), the Kosovo Field, the site of the 1389 battle between the army of Serbian Prince Lazar and the Ottoman Army, which ended in an Ottoman victory and Serbian decline.
+Kosovo (Косово) is the Serbian neuter possessive adjective of kos (кос), meaning "blackbird"; -ovo being an adjectival suffix – it is short for the region named the "field of the blackbird" (Kosovo polje), the Kosovo Field, the site of the 1389 battle between a coalition led by Serbian Prince Lazar and the Ottoman army, which resulted in depletion of Serbian available manpower in future campaigns.
 The name Kosovo Kos- is found in hundreds of Slavic locations.
 The cognate of Proto-Slavic kosь is Ancient Greek κόσσυφος.

 Linguistic and historical research have shown that the medieval Serb state expanded into the region during the twelfth century.
-Many toponyms in Kosovo appear to be Bulgarian.
+Many toponyms in Kosovo appear to be South Slavic.
 The name Kosovo appears in Bulgaria as Kosovo, Plovdiv Province.